nsacyber/Control-Flow-Integrity/README.md

 The paper is a brief introduction to the problem of memory corruption and a description of one way to solve the cyber consequence of control flow hijacking.
 Then a discussion on the issues that may be encountered in the Enterprise when an architecural change like this is introduced.

-Any quesions or discussion can be sent by Email to control-flow-integrity@nsa.gov or open an issue via github tracker.
+Any quesions or discussion can be sent by Email to control-flow-integrity@nsa.gov or open an [issue via GitHub tracker](https://github.com/iadgov/Control-Flow-Integrity/issues/new).

 ## Code